elena-davydik/cv/README.md

 ### This CV was writting using HTML, CSS.
 ### BEM was sometimes used during class selection.
-### I applied the flex model to the containers: header and contacts.
+### I applied the flexbox to the containers: header and contacts.

 [DEMO](https://elena-davydik.github.io/cv/)